 Create Patient Claim

 The button allows you to create a new patient claim.
-For more information about this area, please see the Genie manual section relating to Patient Claims.
+For more information about this area, please see our article on Creating Patient Claims.

 Delete Patient Claim

 If you would like to retract a real-time patient claim after it has been submitted to Medicare, select the item(s) and click on the button.
 If the claim can be deleted, you will be prompted to enter in a reason.
 Please note that patient claims can only be deleted this way if they were transmitted on the same day, if it is any later, the claim has likely been processed already.
 If this occurs, you can contact Medicare to try to cancel this, although it may be the case that only the patient can cancel the claim.

 Selecting the button will highlight all invoices and items that have an outstanding balance.
 It will also simultaneously highlight all invoices with outstanding balances within the Invoices column.
 The total balance of the displayed items will be displayed at the top of the Account History window.

 The button will allow you to print an itemised receipt.
 To do this, you will have to have the relevant invoice selected and highlight the items you want to print the receipt for.
 The receipt will print details of the method and date of any payments made against the selected items that were highlighted.

 The button will allow you to resend IMC exceptions though ECLIPSE.
 For more information on this, please refer to the article on How to Deal with ECLIPSE Exceptions.